Characterizations of certain matroids by maximizing valuative invariants: Dowling geometries

-\begin{proof} We first prove conclusion (a) by induction on $r$.
-Let $M$ have the greatest possible number of large hyperplanes, and let $H_1,H_2,\ldots,H_t$ be the large hyperplanes of $M$.
-Since rank-$r$ Dowling geometries have $r$ large hyperplanes, we have $t\geq r$.
+\begin{proof} We first prove (a) by induction on $r$.
+In addition to the base case $r=3$, we treat $r=4$ separately since an inequality that we use for the induction step applies only for $r>4$.
+Let $H_1,H_2,\ldots,H_t$ be the large hyperplanes of $M$.